dickermoshe/zmanim-core/README.md

 > [!NOTE]
 >  If you are looking for the Python Readme, please see [zmanim-core-bindings](./PYTHON.README.md).
-If you are looking for the Rust Readme, please see [zmanim-core-bindings](./js/README.md).
+If you are looking for the Javascript Readme, please see [zmanim-core-bindings](./js/README.md).

 # Zmanim Core